Connorseds2002/VATUK-vatsys-dataset/README.md

 A new sector file will be released in line with each AIRAC cycle (as long as significant changes warrant such as release).

-All changs will be revirewed by a member of VATUK operations or Connor Sedman
+All changs will be revirewed by a member of VATUK operations staff or Connor Sedman